lisp-mirror/lqml/examples/meshtastic/hacks/readme.md

-Before applying this patch, please install latest ECL from development branch (as of May 2023).
+Before applying this patch, ensure you have ECL >= 23.9.9 installed.

+(Assuming you already copied :float-features from Quicklisp under `~/quicklisp/local-projects/`.)

-Just copy **float-features** from Quicklisp under `~/quicklisp/local-projects/` and apply patch (or copy `float-features.lisp`).
+Just copy **float-features** from Quicklisp under `~/quicklisp/local-projects/` and apply patch (or just copy `float-features.lisp`).